mongodb/leafygreen-ui/packages/table/README.md

 `react-virtual`'s `useVirtual` hook will be called if this option is set.
 When this option is set, the object returned by `useLeafygreenTable` will include `virtualRows` and `totalSize`.
 Refer to our [Storybook deployment](https://mongodb.github.io/leafygreen-ui) to find examples.

+> Note that the number of virtual rows rendered depends on the height passed to the `Table` component.
+For a reasonably performant use of virtual scrolling, ensure that there is a height set on the component to reduce the number of virtual rows rendered.

 ---

 #### `data` / `renderExpandedContent`